Skip to main content

 Mesopotamia

 In the Akkadian «Epic of Gilgamesh», a sacred forest guarded by the mythical warrior Humbaba is mentioned: «They stood at the forest's edge, gazing at the top of the Cedar Tree, gazing at the entrance to the forest.
 Where Humbaba would walk there was a trail, the roads led straight on, the path was excellent.
 Then they saw the Cedar Mountain, the Dwelling of the Gods, the throne dais of Imini.
-Across the face of the mountain the Cedar brought forth luxurious foliage, its shade was good, extremely pleasant.»
+Across the face of the mountain the Cedar brought forth luxurious foliage, its shade was good, extremely pleasant.» (1989KovacsMG:41).
+The standard version of the «Epic of Gilgamesh» was first written in the Old Babylonian period (1800–1600 BCE) (1989KovacsMG:xxii).

-S. Kramer (1981) wrote: «there is some reason to believe that the very idea of a divine paradise, a garden of the gods, is of Sumerian origin.
+Furthermore, S. Kramer (1981) wrote: «there is some reason to believe that the very idea of a divine paradise, a garden of the gods, is of Sumerian origin.
 The Sumerian paradise was located, according to our poem [Enki and Ninhursag], in the land of Dilmun, a land that was probably situated in southwestern Persia.
-It is in this same Dilmun that, later, the Babylonians, the Semitic people who conquered the Sumerians, located their "land of the living," the home of their immortals.
-There is good indication that the Biblical paradise, which is described as a garde n planted eastward in Eden, from whose waters flow the four world rivers including the Tigris and Euphrates, may have been originally identical with Dilmun, the Sumerian paradiseland.» (1981KramerS:143).
+It is in this same Dilmun that, later, the Babylonians, the Semitic people who conquered the Sumerians, located their "land of the living", the home of their immortals.
+There is good indication that the Biblical paradise, which is described as a garden planted eastward in Eden, from whose waters flow the four world rivers including the Tigris and Euphrates, may have been originally identical with Dilmun, the Sumerian paradiseland.» (1981KramerS:143).

 9 And the Lord God caused to grow out of the ground every tree that is pleasant to the sight and good for food ; and the tree of life in the midst of the garden, and the tree of the knowledge of good and evil. … 19 And the Lord God had formed out of the ground every beast of the field, and every fowl of the heaven, and he brought them unto the man to see what he would call them ; and whatsoever the man would call every living creature, that should be its name.

-Topographic enumeration.
+Topographic Enumeration

 Similarity in the inclusion of elements of real geography and economics.